gamlerhart/bastel-proxy/README.md

 ## HTTPS Certificates
 Bastel Proxy does automatically create HTTPS certificates for the domains.
-To do that it creates it's own CA and installs it into known trust stores.
+To do that it creates its own CA and installs it into known trust stores.
 The root CA is written to `root-cert.crt`.
 You can install in other locations.

 Bastel Proxy installs it in following trust stores: